Arthur Pan

 Arthur Pan.
 Winston Churchill, 1943.
 Oil on canvas, 40 x 50" (101.6 x 127 cm).

 Professor Arthur Pan (18 December 1894 – 1983) was a Hungarian artist and portrait painter, whose subjects included Winston Churchill.

 Life and work

 Arthur Pan was born in Timișoara, Austria-Hungary, and studied at the Budapest Academy of Art and in Paris at the Académie Julian.
 He came to England as a refugee from the Nazis.

-He painted in England 1920 - 1960 as a portraitist working primarily in oil.
+He painted in England from 1920 to 1960 as a portraitist working primarily in oil.
 He painted portraits of historical personages, including Sir Winston Churchill.
 On 25 December 1943, The Illustrated London News carried a double page spread of "Mr Churchill—A Characteristic Portrait of the Prime Minister from a Painting By Professor Arthur Pan".